My name is Nathan, I use the handle “Burrito King” on Discord, and I’m an addict.

 Genre books (Dungeon Fantasy, Fantasy, Space, Action, Monster Hunters, After the End) are almost always good.
 Some are better than others of course.
 Space is, in my opinion, the best.
 It’s one of the best gaming books I’ve ever read, for any system, and is useful even if you’re not planning on ever playing GURPS.
 Dungeon Fantasy is the current darling, and getting a lot of the publisher support.
 Action is widely recommended because deep down, a lot of players kind of wish they were playing as John McClane.

-Setting books (Banestorm, Infinite Worlds, Transhuman Space, and several others) are really forgettable, unless you don’t want to do the work, in which case they’re fine.
-GURPS is a toolbox for building any game you want.
+Setting books (Banestorm, Infinite Worlds, Transhuman Space, and several others) are only useful if they pique your interest as a setting.* GURPS is a toolbox for building any game you want.
 I can only speak for myself, but I can’t see the logic in saying that you want it to be completely custom, and then using something right off the shelf.

 Rules supplements (Martial Arts, Thaumatology, Gun-Fu) are specifically used to add crunch, or give options on how to replace the Basic Set crunch with some other kind.
 None outright subtract crunch, though some try to improve efficiency by taking the same rules and giving advice on how to selectively ignore them (Action 2 in particular).